Gun control and firearms possession in Germany | DW | 20.02.2020

 Altogether, the costs for an application, including the required insurance, can run to around €500 ($540).

-Tobias R., the suspected far-right extremist shooter in the Hanau attack that killed nine people at two shisha bars, was granted a gun license in 2013 and registered ownership of a weapon one year later, according to information from regional authorities in the state of Hesse.
+Tobias R., the suspected shooter in the Hanau attack that killed nine people at two shisha bars, was granted a gun license in 2013 and registered ownership of a weapon one year later, according to information from regional authorities in the state of Hesse.
 Two weapons are currently registered to the license, which was last reviewed in 2019.
-The murder weapon was a Glock 17 9-millimeter Luger, which the shooter legally purchased in an online shop, according to information from the media group Redaktionsnetzerwerk Deutschland.
+The media group RND reported that the murder weapon was a Glock 17 9-millimeter Luger, which the shooter legally purchased in an online shop.

 What kinds of guns are legal in Germany?